Air France-KLM chairman blames Accor over CEO search delay

 The memorandum added that Air France KLM hoped to conclude its search for a new CEO in the coming weeks, and that it hoped to have a new leadership team fully up and running by September.

-The French government has a stake of about 14 percent in Air France KLM, while Delta Airlines and China Eastern Airlines each hold 8.8 percent.
-(Reporting by Gwenaelle Barzic; Editing by Sudip Kar-Gupta and Laurence Frost)
+The French government has a stake of about 14 percent in Air France KLM, while Delta Airlines (DAL.N) and China Eastern Airlines (600115.SS) each hold 8.8 percent.

+While some investors have said they saw some sense in a tie-up between AccorHotels and Air France-KLM, notably through co-operation on loyalty programs, others have questioned why AccorHotels would need to buy a stake in the troubled airline.

+Reporting by Gwenaelle Barzic; additional reporting dominiqe Vidalon; Editing by Sudip Kar-Gupta and Laurence Frost